aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/mirrormaker-migration-dr-highlevel-approach.rst

 **Failover**

-A cluster that is replicated using MM2 will have a different service uri as well as certificates which will need to be accounted for when transitioning applications to use the backup cluster instead of the primary.
+A cluster that is replicated using MM2 will have a different service URI as well as certificates which will need to be accounted for when transitioning applications to use the backup cluster instead of the primary.

 Given that Cluster B is designed for DR failover, in order to promote Cluster A as the primary cluster after a failover scenario, the data will have to be recreated in Cluster A from Cluster B using MM2 but in reverse.
 This will involve deleting existing data in Cluster A other than consumer offset data